Wouter-Bekker-AI/CtrlSpeak/docs/bot_integration.md

 2. Right-click the tray icon, choose **Manage CtrlSpeak**, then click **Chat with Bot**.
 3. The management UI toggles the bot: click once to launch, again to stop.
 The button text reflects the current state.
 4. Speak once the "-> Starting the VAD listener..." message appears in the terminal; responses are spoken back and logged to the console as `-> Bot replied: ...`.
+5. Right-click the transparent logo to open its context menu.
+Choose **Look at my Screen** to capture the desktop and run the same augmented LLM request you would get from speaking the phrase aloud.
+The menu still includes **Quit** when you need to close the bot quickly.

 Stopping the management window automatically terminates SocialRobot.